 Knee surgeries and other joint replacement procedures often use metal mesh to strengthen bones and surrounding tissue.

-Newark Wire Cloth is a recognized leader in the wire cloth manufacturing industry, creating off-the-shelf and custom woven wire cloth for any and every application– including the medical field.
-It has specialized in the fabrication of wire cloth parts and assemblies for the past 105 years.
-Contact us today to discuss how wire cloth can help improve the health and hygiene of your patients, hospital, or healthcare facility.
+Newark Wire Cloth is recognized as one of the top wire cloth manufacturers in the mesh industry, creating off-the-shelf and custom woven wire cloth for any and every application– including the medical field.
+We have specialized in wire mesh fabrication, including wire cloth parts and assemblies for the past 105 years.
+Contact us today to discuss how wire cloth and industrial wire mesh baskets can help improve the health and hygiene of your patients, hospital, or healthcare facility.